matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 - DEKs are encrypted with ("wrapped" by) key encryption keys (KEKs) and stored with the data.
 - KEKs are exclusively stored and used inside Google's central Key Management Service (KMS).
-- Desrypting data requires the unwrapped data encryption key (DEK) for that data chunk.
+- Decrypting data requires the unwrapped data encryption key (DEK) for that data chunk.

 **GCP encryption by default**